design-project-2018/dp-jetson-alg/README.md

 are "vagrant".
 Once logged in, you can open up CLion by opening a terminal and entering the follow commands.

 ```
-cd <PROJECT ROOT DIRECTORY>
 /opt/clion-2016.2/bin/clion.sh
 ```

 This should open up the CLion IDE with all the dependencies configured.
+The root project directory is located in /vagrant.
+All changed in this directory is synced to the root directory of the Vagrantfile outside of the VM.

 ## Running Project

 In order to run our project, we must compile and execute it using cmake (inside the virtual environment)

 ```
-cd <PROJECT ROOT DIRECTORY>
+cd /vagrant
 mkdir build && cd build
 cmake ..
 make